sradics/digital-garden/_notes/How to Take Smart Notes.md

 **decision-making is one of the most tiring and wearying tasks**, — location: [1131](kindle://book?action=open&asin=B09V5M8FR5&location=1131) ^ref-14487

 ---
-In the way we organise our research and writing, we too can significantly reduce the number of decisions we have to make. — location: [1133](kindle://book?action=open&asin=B09V5M8FR5&location=1133) ^ref-12362
+In the way we organise our research and writing, **we too can significantly reduce the number of decisions we have to make**. — location: [1133](kindle://book?action=open&asin=B09V5M8FR5&location=1133) ^ref-12362

 ---
 By always using the same notebook for making quick notes, always extracting the main ideas from a text in the same way and always turning them into the same kind of permanent notes, which are always dealt with in the same manner, the number of decisions during a work session can be greatly reduced. — location: [1136](kindle://book?action=open&asin=B09V5M8FR5&location=1136) ^ref-56963